New BBC Scotland channel attracts 700,000 viewers on first night

 The £32 million channel is also said to have attracted more 16-34 year-olds than any other channel in Scotland and boasted five of the top 10 most-watched shows across all channels.

-The first night of the channel included the opening instalment of the final series of Still Game, which attracted 1.2 million viewers in Scotland when it returned after a lengthy hiatus in 2016.
+The first night of the channel included the opening instalment of the final series of Still Game, which attracted 1.3 million viewers in Scotland when it returned after a nine-year hiatus in 2016.

 Steve Carson, head of multi-platform commissioning at BBC Scotland, said: "‘This is a strong start for the new channel and we’re delighted that viewers have come to us in such significant numbers for our opening night’s schedule."